 When you are not present in an office every day, you can easily miss the little things.
 Information flow that happens naturally in a team environment has to be worked at when you are remote.
 It will be up to you as the remote worker to keep in touch and make your presence felt with your colleagues, without getting (virtually) in their way!
 If you are self employed and don’t have a team but clients, they will need to feel kept up to date with your progress for them and you will have to be strict about managing your time so that you are not interrupted during an hour that a client is paying for.

 Over the years I have worked alone, reporting to my clients and managing my own workload, and in recent years I’ve worked as the Editor at BritMums within a team.
 Both roles whilst done from my home have required different skill-sets and an ability to be fluid in my approach.
-I love the challenge of my current role as I am working with the business founders on editorial strategy in one aspect then I am managing a 50 strong team of writers – also remote workers – in another way.
+I loved the challenge of my last role as I worked with the business founders on editorial strategy in one aspect then I was managing a 50 strong team of writers – also remote workers – in another way.
 Being organised is key!